 A check list for starting might include:

-- Apply the biodynamic preparations – just get started.
+- Apply the biodynamic preparations – order on-line – go to cart.

 - Develop a soil plan to balance and enliven your soils and improve organic matter.